shopwp/documentation/docs/javascript-actions.md

 ### do.updateCartAttributes

-Allows for adding / updating custom attributes to the cart.
-This will merge the attributes you set with any existing attributes that have been applied already.
-Useful if you have multiple different attributes that you want to set.
+Allows for adding or updating custom attributes to the cart _as whole_.
+This will merge any existing attributes with the ones you set here.
+Useful if you have multiple different attributes that you want to set globally on the order itself.

+The attributes you pass will be attached to the order data and viewable within the Shopify admin interface.

+If you want to add attributes to a single lineitem, see [cart.lineItemAttributes](https://docs.wpshop.io/javascript-filters#cartlineitemattributes)

 | Parameter           | Description                                                                                                                                               |
 | :------------------ | :-------------------------------------------------------------------------------------------------------------------------------------------------------- |